-Suicide bomber kills at least eight near peace gathering of Afghan clerics
+Suicide bomber kills at least eight near Afghan clerics' peace tent

 A week earlier, 60 people were killed and more than 100 wounded when a suicide bomber blew himself up outside a voter registration center in the city.

-Militant group Islamic State has claimed many attacks in Kabul but security officials say several are much more likely to be the work of the Haqqani network, a group affiliated with the Taliban, who are seeking to re-impose strict Islamic rule after their 2001 ouster by U.S.-backed forces.
+Militant group Islamic State has claimed many attacks in Kabul but security officials say several are much more likely to be the work of the Haqqani network, a group affiliated with the Taliban.

-Provincial cities have also been hit as the Taliban, seeking to reimpose hardline Islamic rule, have stepped up fighting across the country since they announced the beginning of their annual spring offensive in April.
+Provincial cities have also been hit as the Taliban have stepped up fighting across the country since they announced the beginning of their annual spring offensive in April.

-Reporting by Hamid Shalizi; Writing by Nick Macfie; Editing by Clarence Fernandez
+Additional reporting by Hamid Shalizi; Writing by Nick Macfie; Editing by Clarence Fernandez